BitcoinQnA/node-guide/_pages/plug and play.md

 ### Ease of setup

 Once you receive the device, connect the hardware and power it on.
 Inside the setup app, enter your product key and then create your password.
-You can now log in and start intalling and using the available services.
+You can now log in and start installing and using the available services.

 ### Limitations